-Four years Jane’s junior, Emma has learning difficulties and is unable to speak as a result of a brain injury at birth.
+Five years Jane’s junior, Emma has learning difficulties and is unable to speak as a result of a brain injury at birth.

-Emma’s first words: ‘I love my sister’.
+Her first words: ‘I love my sister’.

 Children can require additional support for a whole raft of reasons – disability, family circumstances, social and emotional factors – but it shouldn’t mean they miss out on science education.